olegv142/SimpleSIM/README.md

 The GSM module (SIM800) semi-asynchronous interface library for Arduino

-The problem with GSM module interfacing lies in the fact that it used to send asynchronous notifications in response of some events like SMS receiving.
+The problem with GSM module interfacing lies in the fact that it used to send asynchronous notifications in response to some events like SMS receiving.
 Typically the interface code consists of the routines sending some API requests to the module and expecting well defined response and the idle routine receiving asynchronous notifications.
 Such approach is inherently unreliable.
 Consider what will happen in